Sensation Is Information

 And like using a road map while you are actually on your road, the point with learning anatomy is to actually experience your anatomy.

 Now I did say that breaking things down is more important that moving slowly.
-But, moving slowly is also important.
+But, moving slowly is also important when learning your body or parts thereof.

 Moving slowly and smoothly (or working at it) makes it easier to sense what is happening in your body.
 In combination with focusing on little bits at a time (breaking things down) you can then learn to feel and understand how the parts of your body relate.